Open a Company in Latvia - Updated for 2022

 Certain Latvian companies may also be required to obtain special licenses depending on the object of activity.

 Our lawyers in Latvia can help you open a company in Latvia and navigate all the details so that you do not have any setbacks during the registration process.
-If you want to immigrate to Latvia, we can offer legal advice as well as help for obtaining citizenship by investment in this country.
+If you are interested in immigration to Latvia, we can offer legal advice as well as help for obtaining citizenship by investment in this country.

 Documents required to open a company in Latvia